By Tim Lambert

 From 1451 Havant also had an annual fair.
 (In the Middle Ages fairs were like markets but they were held only once a year and would attract buyers and sellers from a wide area).
 Later (the exact date is unknown Havant had a second annual fair).

 However, to us, Havant would seem tiny.
 It probably only had a population of several hundred.

-In the late Middle Ages and 16th century there was a wool industry in Havant but it declined in the 17th century.
+In the late Middle Ages and 16th century, there was a wool industry in Havant but it declined in the 17th century.
 However, there was an important industry tanning leather in the 16th, 17th, and 18th centuries.
 Havant had fellmongers (people who dealt in animal skins).
-Havant was also know for its glove-making industry.
+Havant was also known for its glove-making industry.

 The little town of Havant was also known for parchment making.
 Parchment was made from the skins of sheep, goats, or calves.
 It was used as a writing material instead of paper.
 Water was used to make parchment (the skins were soaked in it).
 The spring in Havant gave pure water, which made bright white parchment.
 So the parchment made in Havant was of high quality.
 There was also a malting industry in Havant.
 (Malt is used in brewing).